sustainable-advocate/sustainable-advocate.github.io/index.md

 But regulatory pressure is only part of the story.
 CPC is also facing a legitimacy crisis.

-The October 2022 Dalin refinery explosion traumatised the surrounding community—another incident in decades of industrial accidents.[9]
+The October 2022 Dalin refinery explosion traumatised the surrounding community.
+It was yet another incident in decades of industrial accidents.[9]
 It's a symptom of a company that's been operating on the "Decide-Announce-Defend" model: build first, deal with community concerns later.
 That approach isn't working anymore.

-![Dalin refinery explosion October 2022 - massive fire at CPC industrial facility](assets/images/dalin-explosion.jpg) *Figure 2: The October 2022 Dalin refinery explosion—decades of industrial accidents have eroded CPC's social license.
+![Dalin refinery explosion October 2022 - massive fire at CPC industrial facility](assets/images/dalin-explosion.jpg) *Figure 2: The October 2022 Dalin refinery explosion.
+Decades of industrial accidents have eroded CPC's social license.
 Source: Focus Taiwan[9]*

 And then there's the corruption investigation.
 In December 2025, prosecutors launched a probe into CPC's Third LNG Terminal project, with alleged irregularities inflating costs from NT$9.4 billion to NT$25.3 billion.[10]

 Here's what makes this urgent: CPC emits 6.38 metric tons of CO₂e for every NT$1 million in revenue.[1]
 With carbon fees now in effect, that's a massive forward financial liability.
-Add to this Taiwan's 97.4% energy import dependency,[8] and you start to see why transformation isn't optional—it's survival.
+Add to this Taiwan's 97.4% energy import dependency,[8] and you start to see why transformation isn't optional.
+It's survival.

 ---

-## What is Responsible Innovation—and Why Does CPC Need It?
+## What is Responsible Innovation, and Why Does CPC Need It?

 So what exactly is Responsible Innovation?
 Think of it as "taking care of the future through collective stewardship of science and innovation in the present."[12]

-Unlike traditional Corporate Social Responsibility—which often means compensating for harm after the fact—Responsible Innovation is forward-looking.
+Unlike traditional Corporate Social Responsibility, which often means compensating for harm after the fact, Responsible Innovation is forward-looking.
 It's about designing your strategy around societal values before problems emerge, not after.

 Researchers have identified four dimensions that matter here.
 And they map perfectly onto CPC's vulnerabilities:[12]

 **Anticipation** means seeing risks before they hit you.
 Carbon pricing is creating financial liabilities right now.
-CPC can't keep defending aging refinery infrastructure—it needs to anticipate which assets will become obsolete and move capital accordingly.
+CPC can't keep defending aging refinery infrastructure.
+It needs to anticipate which assets will become obsolete and move capital accordingly.

 **Reflexivity** is about confronting your own assumptions.
 CPC's opacity and risk-averse engineering culture enabled both the corruption scandal and the safety failures.
 Real reflexivity means admitting: what we've been doing isn't working.

-**Inclusion** means actually co-designing solutions with communities and workers—not imposing infrastructure and hoping for the best.
+**Inclusion** means actually co-designing solutions with communities and workers, not imposing infrastructure and hoping for the best.
 The Dalin explosion happened in a community that was never genuinely consulted.
 That has to change.

 **Responsiveness** is about adapting when stakeholders raise concerns.
 Not defending pre-determined plans, but actually integrating feedback into decisions.